hannahbegley/DAT/README.md

 # DAT
-Notebook and presentation for General Assembly Data Science course, completed May 2016
+IPython Jupyter notebook and presentation for General Assembly Data Science course, completed May 2016